Social Media Client Reporting for Agencies: Reports That Renew Retainers

 Page 5: Maybe a line graph showing followers over time.
 It goes up.
 Good.

 That’s the whole report.
-The client scans it in 90 seconds, has no idea if things are going well, and makes a mental note to “revisit the agency situation” next quarter.
+The client scans it in 90 seconds, has no idea if things are going well, and quietly puts a calendar reminder to “revisit the agency situation” next quarter.

 The problems: